 1.28 s Drawn to scale: the bodies and the gap.

 This is why latency, not bandwidth, sets the autonomy budget.
 On Earth, operators run machines live.
 At the Moon, every command loop is 2.6 seconds wide, so spacecraft handle the reflexes and people handle the decisions.
-At Mars — 3 to 22 light-minutes away, depending on the year — joystick-style control gives way to planned sequences.
+At Mars, the loop is minutes wide, not seconds.

 03 + 04 · Relay geometries